scovitin-vsevolod/drupal.boilerplate.8/README.md

 ## First time setup
 Download this repo and git init the folder. (optionally you can add this repo as a secondary origin)

+Change names in project.yml

+Change names in box/config.yml

+Change names in drush/site-aliases/aliases.drushrc.php.

+run scripts from Getting started

+Log in to drupal ```drush @[project.machine_name].local uli```

+Set your staging server url in /admin/config/system/stage_file_proxy

+When your staging server is ready and you would like to sync the db, change in project.yml setup.strategy from import to sync

 ## Pre-requisites for local development
 * have your ssh key authorized on your project server in order to make db sync